 Our success is dependent on whether we can obtain patents, defend our existing patents and operate without infringing on the proprietary rights of third parties.
-As of October 31, 2009, we had 156 patents and 195 pending patent applications, including patents and pending applications covering our Durasert, BioSilicon and CODRUG technologies.
+As of November 30, 2012, we had 197 patents and 124 pending patent applications, including patents and pending applications.
 Intellectual property protection of our technologies is uncertain.
 We expect to seek to patent and protect our proprietary technologies.
 However, there is no assurance that any additional patents will be issued to us as a result of our pending or future patent applications or that any of our patents will withstand challenges by others.
-In addition, we may not have sufficient funds to patent and protect our proprietary technologies to the extent that we would desire or at all.
+In addition, we may not have sufficient funds to patent and protect our proprietary technologies to the extent that we would desire, or at all.
 If we were determined to be infringing any third party patent, we could be required to pay damages, alter our products or processes, obtain licenses, pay royalties or cease certain operations.
 We may not be able to obtain any required licenses on commercially favorable terms, if at all.
-In addition, many foreign country laws may treat the protection of proprietary rights differently from, and may not protect our proprietary rights to the same extent as, laws in the United States and Patent Co-operation Treaty countries.
+In addition, many foreign country laws may treat the protection of proprietary rights differently from, and may not protect our proprietary rights to the same extent as, laws in the United States and Patent Cooperation Treaty countries.

-Prior art may reduce the scope or protection of, or invalidate, patents.
-Previously conducted research or published discoveries may prevent patents from being granted, invalidate issued patents or narrow the scope of any protection obtained.
+Prior art may reduce the scope or protection of, or invalidate, our patents.
+Previously conducted research or published discoveries may prevent our patents from being granted, invalidate issued patents or narrow the scope of any protection obtained.
 Reduction in scope of protection or invalidation of our licensed or owned patents, or our inability to obtain patents, may enable other companies to develop products that compete with our products and product candidates on the basis of the same or similar technology.
 As a result, our patents and those of our licensors may not provide any or sufficient protection against competitors.

-While we have not been and are not currently involved in any litigation over intellectual property, such litigation may be necessary to enforce any patents issued or licensed to us or to determine the scope and validity of third party proprietary rights.
+While we have not been, and are not currently involved in, any litigation over intellectual property, such litigation may be necessary to enforce any patents issued or licensed to us or to determine the scope and validity of third party proprietary rights.
 We may also be sued by one or more third parties alleging that we infringe their intellectual property rights.
-Any intellectual property litigation would be likely to result in substantial costs to us and diversion of our efforts.
-If our competitors claim technology also claimed by us and if they prepare and file patent applications in the U.S. or other jurisdictions, we may have to participate in interference proceedings declared by the U.S. Patent and Trademark office or appropriate foreign patent office to determine priority of invention, which could result in substantial cost to us and diversion of our efforts.
+Any intellectual property litigation would be likely to result in substantial costs to us and diversion of our efforts, and could prevent or delay our discovery or development of product candidates.
+If our competitors claim technology also claimed by us, and if they prepare and file patent applications in the U.S. or other jurisdictions, we may have to participate in interference proceedings declared by the U.S. Patent and Trademark Office or the appropriate foreign patent office to determine priority of invention, which could result in substantial cost to us and diversion of our efforts.
 Any such litigation or interference proceedings, regardless of the outcome, could be expensive and time consuming.
-Litigation could subject us to significant liabilities to third parties, requiring disputed rights to be licensed from third parties and/or require us to cease using certain technologies.
+Litigation could subject us to significant liabilities to third parties, requiring disputed rights to be licensed from third parties and/or requiring us to cease using certain technologies.